These are just some of the issues that confront employers when it comes to human rights.

 The right to be free of discrimination also includes a duty to accommodate.

 Employers are often challenged by the duty to accommodate.
-This applies to disability, childcare obligations, and, as has recently been featured in the media, use of medicinal marijuana.
+This applies to a wide variety of situations, including disability, childcare obligations, and, as has recently been featured in the media, marijuana use.
 The end result is that employers may have to incur some cost, or hardship, as a result of this duty.

-You should have a standard policy to respond to all requests for accommodation.
+You should have a standard policy in place to respond to all requests for accommodation.
 The best way to expose yourself to liability is to refuse a request for accommodation without even considering it.